React Storefront

 • PRODUCT_DOCUMENT_TYPE: Custom developer defined content type name for Kibo CMS HTML blocks.

 Based on the config, this integration will handle authenticating your application against the API using your Client ID and Shared Secret.
-These can be found from your Dev Center.
-For more information about the Dev Center and authentication, see Getting Started.
+These can be found in your Dev Center.

 Set the Connector